1-8192/Simpet/README.md

 ### Running Instructions

 Clone the repo locally and navigate to the PetSimulation Java Class.
-Run the "main function" and follow the propmts to see your virtual pet come to life.
+Run the "main" method and follow the propmts to see your virtual pet come to life.